Friends of the Dodo

 Below is a list of literary journals and magazines we especially love.
 This serves a few purposes: to help guide you when submitting work to Dodo Eraser, to provide alternative submission options when we sadly have to pass on good work, and to just shout out other projects we love.

-BRUISER, established in 2022 by Mark Wadley and featuring an editorial team including Z.H.
-Gill, Josh Shepard, and others, is a respected independent mag with a punk edge.
+BRUISER, established in 2022 by Mark Wadley and featuring an editorial team including Josh Shepard, Z.H.
+Gill, and others, is a respected independent mag with a punk edge.
 They operate out of the Baltimore area, where they produce their own zine series, run a book store, and frequently set up events.
 They publish each weekday and every piece is accompanied by a custom graphic.
 They don’t send acceptance or rejection letters, but if they choose to publish your work, it will go up within a month of submission, and simultaneous submissions are still permitted.
 If Dodo Eraser had to pick a favorite mag, it’d be BRUISER.

 Burial Magazine, established in 2025 by BRUISER editor Z.H.
 Gill as a solo project, is a rapidly rising publication hosted on Neocities.
 A selective but inviting publication, Burial publishes one poem (20 lines or fewer) and one story each week.
 Gill has managed to cultivate an incredibly engaged reading community around this project, primarily through Twitter, and Burial was listed by multiple Hobart editors as one of the best things about 2025.